The Frownfelter Columbarium inside the Soldiers and Sailors Memorial Chapel at St. Paul’s

 Burial within the church has been a respected tradition throughout history; some of the world’s most historic churches are known for the cemeteries that adjoin the church.
 The Frownfelter Columbarium provides a rare opportunity to reclaim the churchyard burial tradition.

-Some people and are uncertain how to reverently care for the remains of their loved one.
+Some people are uncertain how to reverently care for the remains of their loved one.
 Each Frownfelter Columbarium niche has the capacity for two copper urns.
 The family can be as involved in planning with the Rector as they wish.

 Each urn is returned to the parish by the family’s funeral director after cremation, as the family directs.
 In the Chapel, the inurnment takes place at a time selected by the family, with the Rector using the Committal Service in the Book of Common Prayer.
 This may follow a public or private memorial service.
 Some families choose immediate inurnment, with a memorial service planned for a later time.